ilikescience/mhs11/src/assets/writing/responsive-roadmaps.md

 1. **We know what our objective is.**  \
 If false, spend the meeting defining objectives.
 If true, continue →
-2. **We have a measurable key results that will tell us if we’re on the right track.** \
+2. **We have a measurable key result that will tell us if we’re on the right track.** \
 If false, spend the meeting defining key results.
 If true, continue →
 3. **We have a concrete target that will move the needle of our key result.** \
 If false, spend the meeting defining targets.
 If true, continue →